Philadelphia Car Accident Lawyers

 Across the state, the urban counties with higher populations and more vehicles reported the most crashes.
 More than half of all reportable traffic accidents occurred in just one-sixth of Pennsylvania’s 67 counties.
 Philadelphia County had the highest number of traffic fatalities of any Pennsylvania county in 2017.

 The risk of having a car accident in Philadelphia is significant.
-If you are involved in a car crash, reach out to experienced attorneys right away.
+If you are involved in a car crash, reach out to our experienced attorneys right away.
 At McCann & Wall, LLC, our skilled trial lawyers are dedicated to representing individuals and families who have been involved in motor vehicle accidents.
 We have experience taking on powerful insurance companies and winning large settlements on behalf of our clients.
 We have successfully represented many clients in the Philadelphia area including Delaware, New Jersey, and southeast Pennsylvania.

 What Types of Car Accidents Are the Worst?